impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 This policy applies to:

-- All employees, contractors, and third parties with access to Green Orbit Digital systems, networks, or cloud services.
+- All employees, contractors, and third parties with access to Impact Orbit Creative Group systems, networks, or cloud services.
 - All user accounts (local, cloud, and federated) and privileged accounts.
 - All devices including desktops, laptops, mobile devices, and servers.